top of page

 It is Better to Speak: Authentic Voice in Workshops and Sensitivity Reading

 Presented at [margins.]
-2023 Conference in Denver Colorado
+2023 Conference in Denver Colorado, Co-presenter Joe Ponce

 When we speak we are afraid our words will not be heard or welcomed.
 But when we are silent, we are still afraid.
 So it is better to speak.” ― Audre Lorde Marginalized writers often struggle to find their voice in the workshop and their place in the publishing industry.
 We will use antiracist workshop theory, Critical Race Theory, and personal narratives to explore how lived experience provides a unique perspective in writing workshops.
 Participants will also leave with insights into how to use your voice to create more authentic and respectful portrayals of marginalized people in media as a sensitivity reader.